Correlation Between Corn Futures and Copper

 Pair Corralation between Corn Futures and Copper

-Assuming the 90 days horizon Corn Futures is expected to generate 3.3 times less return on investment than Copper.
-But when comparing it to its historical volatility, Corn Futures is 1.11 times less risky than Copper.
-It trades about 0.02 of its potential returns per unit of risk.
-Copper is currently generating about 0.05 of returns per unit of risk over similar time horizon.
-If you would invest 393.00 in Copper on December 4, 2024 and sell it today you would earn a total of 66.00 from holding Copper or generate 16.79% return on investment over 90 days.
+Assuming the 90 days horizon Corn Futures is not expected to generate positive returns.
+However, Corn Futures is 1.15 times less risky than Copper.
+It waists most of its returns potential to compensate for thr risk taken.
+Copper is generating about 0.25 per unit of risk.
+If you would invest 409.00 in Copper on December 28, 2024 and sell it today you would earn a total of 103.00 from holding Copper or generate 25.18% return on investment over 90 days.

 Time Period3 Months [change]